timmcginley/Agile/Genes/README.md

 * [Capture Existing Conditions B-21](https://psu.pb.unizin.org/bimprojectexecutionplanning/back-matter/use-capture-existing-conditions/)
 * If there is an exisitng building how will your buildign, what will be your projevcts relationship to this.

 ## G3.
-Function / Space
-The Gene set is the functional / space requirements.
-These will include genes for inividual spaces and much more.
-* what building functions does the project ask for?
-* how do these spaces map to floors in your project (if you have multiple floors)

-## G5.
-Structure
-* How high should the core / structural frame be to house the

-## G6.
-Internal
-* how does it keep the heat in?
-* how does it let the heat out?
-* how does it control moisture?
-*

-## G3.
 External
 Includes the skin concept.
 Biologically it is the blastoderm.
 * hor does it keep the weather outside?